San Antonio parks fall near bottom in nonprofit's ranking

 San Antonio scored the lowest in park access, only a 15 out of 100 possible points.

-“The access score is if you could walk 10 mins,” said Charlie McCabe, Dir. of Center for City Park Excellence at TPL.
+“The access score is if you could walk 10 minutes,” said Charlie McCabe, director of the Center for City Park Excellence at TPL.
 "That’s a good measure for a successful park system."

 San Antonio has also seen major growth with dog parks and ranks 4 out of 13 Texas cities on the list.